lstramke/coincollector/docs/CodeStructure/repositories/report_storageRepositoryLayer.md

 Design constraints:
 * A repository method never closes, commits, rolls back, or mutates the auto-commit state of the provided `Connection`.
-* Repositories are stateless and reusable (safely shareable singletons).
+* Repositories are stateless and reusable.

 ## 3. Diagram